 They might also compromise their personal information, login credentials such as usernames and passwords, and financial information, including credit card numbers.

-This page provides an overview of phishing and other social engineering attacks, and explains how security awareness training can help you avoid falling victim.
+This page provides an overview of phishing and explains how security awareness training can help you avoid falling victim.

 What is phishing?

 Phishing is a type of social engineering attack in which cyber criminals trick victims into handing over sensitive information or installing malware.

 More often than not they do this via malicious emails that appear to be from trusted senders, but sometimes use other means, which are explained below.